The Joker's Wild: Main game

 The wheels on the machine each contained five different categories, which were revealed to the contestants before the game, as well as jokers that could represent any category.
 After the wheels stopped, the contestant chose one of the displayed categories and was asked a question in it.
 If the contestant answered correctly, the dollar value of the question was added to their score.
 An incorrect response or a failure to answer within an unspecified time limit allowed the opponent a chance to answer and steal the money.
 Certain special categories gave the contestant in control a chance to win extra money, by either increasing the question value or allowing multiple questions on that turn, or involved the participation of both contestants.

 Question values

 The values of the questions were determined by the spin.
 Categories were worth $50, $100, or $200 if they appeared in one, two, or all three windows, respectively.
 A pair without a joker, if chosen, was played for $100.
 A "natural triple" (three of a kind with no jokers) required the contestant to answer a question in that category for $200.

 In addition, beginning in 1974, spinning a natural triple awarded a bonus, which the contestant kept whether or not they answered the question correctly or won the game.
-The bonus initially consisted of a single prize worth approximately $300-$500, but by late 1983, it had been changed to a jackpot of prizes that increased in value after every game in which it was not won.
+The bonus initially consisted of a single prize worth approximately $300-$500, but by late 1983, it had been changed to a jackpot of prizes that increased in value after every show in which it was not won.
+Under these rules, the largest single jackpot award totaled $26,550, won in the 1983-84 season after going unclaimed for 46 consecutive days.